-Further, ATC works with neighboring transmission owners, stakeholders and the MISO to develop transmission projects that provide multiple benefits including reliability, economic and public policy benefits.
-These projects are often more strategic and regional in nature to help provide benefit to multiple areas as well as maintain reliability here in Wisconsin well into the future.
-These projects are evaluated using traditional reliability planning tools, PROMOD for economic benefits and a combination of traditional FCITC analysis and economic analysis to quantify their public policy benefits.
+Further, ATC works with neighboring transmission owners, stakeholders and MISO to develop transmission projects that provide multiple benefits including reliability, economic and public policy benefits.
+These projects are often more strategic and regional in nature to help provide benefit to multiple areas as well as maintain reliability in the ATC footprint well into the future.
+These projects are evaluated using traditional reliability planning tools, PROMOD for economic benefits and a combination of traditional first contingency incremental transfer capability (FCITC) analysis and economic analysis to quantify their public policy benefits.